Lobster: History

 Lobster is first mentioned in cookbooks during the medieval period.
 Le Viandier de Taillevent, a French recipe collection written around 1300, suggests that lobster (also called saltwater crayfish) be "Cooked in wine and water, or in the oven; eaten in vinegar."
 Le Viandier de Taillevent is considered to be one of the first "haute cuisine" cookbooks, advising on how to cook meals that would have been quite elaborate for the period and making usage of expensive and hard to obtain ingredients.
 Though the original edition, which includes the recipe for lobster, was published before the birth of French court cook Guillaume Tirel, Tirel later expanded and republished this recipe collection, suggesting that the recipes included in both editions were popular among the highest circles of French nobility, including King Philip VI.
 The inclusion of a lobster recipe in this cookbook, especially one which does not make use of other more expensive ingredients, attests to the popularity of lobster among the wealthy.

 The French household guidebook Le Ménagier de Paris, published in 1393, includes no less than five recipes including lobster, which vary in elaboration.
 A guidebook intended to provide advice for women running upper-class households, Le Ménagier de Paris is similar to its predecessor in that it indicates the popularity of lobster as a food among the upper classes.

-That lobster was first mentioned in cookbooks during the 1300s and only mentioned in two during this century should not be taken as an implication that lobster was not widely consumed before or during this time.
-Recipe collections were virtually non-existent before the 1300s, and only a handful exist from the medieval period.

 During the early 1400s, lobster was still a popular dish among the upper classes.
 During this time, influential households used the variety and variation of species served at feasts to display wealth and prestige.
 Lobster was commonly found among these spreads, indicating that it continued to be held in high esteem among the wealthy.
 In one notable instance, the Bishop of Salisbury offered at least 42 kinds of crustaceans and fish at his feasts over nine months, including several varieties of lobster.
 However, lobster was not a food exclusively accessed by the wealthy.
 The general population living on the coasts made use of the various food sources provided by the ocean, and shellfish especially became a more popular source of nutrition.
 Among the general population, lobster was generally eaten boiled during the mid-15th century, but the influence of the cuisine of higher society can be seen in that it was now also regularly eaten cold with vinegar.
 The inland peasantry would still have generally been unfamiliar with lobster during this time.